 The place where Yeshua was crucified is said to be called in Hebrew Ga-gul-ta "the skull" (Jn.
 19:17).
 The word ga-gul-ta (head, skull) appears only as the name of the hill that Yeshua was crucified on.
 It's not used in any other context in the whole Aramaic Bible.
 It wasn't used for the translation of the Hebrew word gulgoleth, which was translated into Aramaic as resha "head" in the Old Testament every time.

-Note: In Chaldean and Assyrian Aramaic, the b is not doubled for "great" (ra-ba), teacher (ra-bi) and ra-bu-li "my teacher."
+Note: In Chaldean and Assyrian Aramaic, the b is not doubled for "great" (ra-ba) and teacher (ra-bi).
 Interestingly, the Aramaic word Rabi "my teacher" or just "teacher" in usage or application, appears more times in the Aramaic New Testament where the Greek New Testament translated it as didaskalos "teacher" (Matt.
 8:19; Lk.
 7:40, etc).
 Raba (literally: "great one" or "teacher") appears with other pronouns in the New Testament where the b is doubled.
 Such as its pronunciation of rabbeh "his teacher" (Lk.
-6:40) or Rabban "our teacher" (Matt.
-26:18).
+6:40), Rabban "our teacher" (Matt.
+26:18) and Rab-bu-li "my teacher.".

 The Aramaic Peshitta New Testament was used as the source behind the Greek New Testament Translation, the Armenian Translation, Malayalam Translation (Indian Language), etc. The Greek New Testament was used as the source behind the Latin Vulgate and other translations because the Greek language has vowels within its words like Latin and English.
 If someone can’t pronounce the text, then it is very hard to read and make a translation.